Lee Zii Jia: 2021: All England Open title, Olympic debut

-2022: Leaving BAM and subsequent ban, Asian champion
+2022: Subsequent ban, Asian champion

-In January 2022, there were speculation that Lee had indicated his intention to leave the Badminton Association of Malaysia (BAM), citing unhappiness with the association, though reasons were never disclosed.
-He eventually officially resigned on 19 January.
+In January, there were speculation that Lee intended to leave the Badminton Association of Malaysia (BAM), citing unhappiness with the association's demands and wanting more freedom as a player.
+He eventually resigned on 19 January 2022.
 In response, Lee was banned for two years from participating in any international tournaments that required BAM's approval as well as any Badminton World Federation (BWF)–sanctioned tournaments.
-With the public and international players responding negatively on the ban, Lee appealed against the ban on 24 January 2022.
+With fellow players and the general public expressing dissatisfaction on BAM's decision, Lee appealed against the ban on 24 January 2022.
 The ban was lifted after Lee and BAM met on 25 January 2022, with the terms yet to be revealed.

 In May, Lee won his first title of the year, the 2022 Badminton Asia Championships, defeating Indonesia's Jonatan Christie 21–17, 23–21 in straight sets.
 Lee became the sixth Malaysian men's singles player to win the Asian Championships title.
 On 22 May 2022, Lee won his first BWF World Tour Super 500 title at the 2022 Thailand Open, defeating China's Li Shifeng with a rubber set score of 17–21, 21–11, 23–21 in 70 minutes.

 In June, Lee participated in 3 events: the Indonesia Masters, the Indonesia Open and the Malaysia Open, his home event.
-At the Indonesia Masters, Lee, the 5th seed, lost to the 4th seeded Anthony Sinisuka Ginting in the quarter-finals in 3 games, 21–18, 15–21, 16–21.
-A week later, Lee lost to Viktor Axelsen, the World No 1 at the Indonesia Open semi-finals, with a score of 21–19, 11–21, 21–23 in 70 minutes.
+At the Indonesia Masters, Lee, the 5th seed, lost to the 4th seeded Anthony Sinisuka Ginting in the quarter-finals in three games, 21–18, 15–21, 16–21.
+A week later, Lee lost to Viktor Axelsen, the World No. 1 at the Indonesia Open semi-finals, with a score of 21–19, 11–21, 21–23 in 70 minutes.
 In late June, Lee took part in the Malaysia Open as the 5th seed.
-He surprisingly lost to Indonesia's Shesar Hiren Rhustavito in the Round of 16 in 3 games, 19–21, 21–19, 16–21 in an hour and six minutes.
+He surprisingly lost to Indonesia's Shesar Hiren Rhustavito in the Round of 16 in three games, 19–21, 21–19, 16–21 in an hour and six minutes.

 Claiming injury, he decided to skip the Commonwealth Games and focus on the upcoming World Championships which would be held in August.
-As the fifth seed in World Championships, he lost to China's shuttler Zhao Junpeng in the third round in three games, with a match score of 19–21, 21–11, 19–21.
+As the fifth seed in 2022 World Championships, he lost to China's shuttler Zhao Junpeng in the third round in three games, with a match score of 19–21, 21–11, 19–21.
 The match lasted for an hour and five minutes.
-A week later, Lee lost to Srikanth Kidambi, the Former World No 1 at the first round of Japan Open, with a score of 20–22, 21-23 in 38 minutes.
+A week later, Lee lost to Srikanth Kidambi, the former World No. 1 at the first round of Japan Open, with a score of 20–22, 21–23 in 38 minutes.